 It should also be noted that CBD does not generally cause drowsiness in the daytime.
-In fact, medicinal CBD in small doses may also help with staying awake during the day for those who are excessively sleepy during waking hours.
+In fact, medicinal CBD in small doses may actually help with staying awake during the day for those who experience excessive sleepiness during waking hours.

-When deciding on whether to use CBD oil for your own sleeping issues, remember that CBD is not going to get you “high” or alter your mental abilities, so you may not have an immediate feeling of noticing it working or “feeling different.”
-Also, you may need to do some experimenting to find the dosage that works best for you.
+When deciding on whether to use CBD oil for your own sleeping issues, remember that CBD is not going to cause a “high” or alter your mental abilities.
+This means that you may not have an immediate feeling of noticing it working or “feeling different.”
+It also means that you can go about your daily life without worrying about drowsiness or significant side effects.

 When starting to take CBD for sleeping, it is generally recommended to start with a very small dose, such as 10 mg, and simply up the dosage by small amounts until you get the effect you want.
 Doses anywhere from 10 mg to 600 mg and even higher are observed during scientific studies, and no official dosage recommendations exist.
 See our “how to take CBD” section below for more details.

 We do have clearer data on the interaction between cannabis itself and various medications.
-In patients who use cannabis along with other pharmaceutical drugs, studies find that there were very few, if any, reported negative side effects which could be linked to interactions with other medications.
+In patients who use cannabis along with other pharmaceutical drugs, studies have found that there were few reported negative side effects which could be linked to interactions with other medications.
 Even so, some drug interactions were noted, so caution is advised.

 Can You Overdose on CBD?

 No, you can not overdose on Cannabidiol.
-CBD and other cannabinoids have been proven to be nontoxic, and right now there are no known fatal or overdose levels which have ever been reported.
+CBD and other cannabinoids have been proven to be non-toxic, and right now there are no known fatal or overdose levels which have ever been reported.